WTFAcademy/WTF-Cairo/06_Tuple/readme.md

 }
 ```

+## Unit

+Unit type, also called the `()` type, is a special tuple with no elements and with length zero.
+It is commonly used in `enum`.

 ## Summary

 In this chapter, we explored tuples in Cairo, covering their use as function arguments and return values, as well as how to unpack them.